jonmatterson/nova-ext-chronological_mission_posts/README.md

 This extension provides a standardized mechanism for tracking the day and time of a post within a mission and a way of reading the entire mission in an eBook-style format ordered in chronological order based on the mission day and time of posts.

-Specifically, this extension does the following:

-* Replaces `Timeline` field in mission post creation with `Mission Day` and `Time` fields, where mission day should be an integer representing how many days into the mission is, and the time should be a value of the format `0000` through `2359`.
-It uses the `Timepicker` extension to help post writers specify the mission time.
-* Replaces the  `Timeline` display in mission post viewing with a standard display of the mission day and time.
-* Provides an eBook-style view for reading mission posts in chronological order.
-This can be accessed from a `Read Story` button when looking at the mission.

 ## Requirements

 This extension requires: